rudi77/sdc/project5/writeup.md

 I used three different window size: 96x96, 128x128 and 160x160 respectively.

 The heatmap is used to detect vehicles as well as to filter false positives by using a certain threshold.
 The heatmap is the result of the accumulation of bounding boxes of several consecutive frames.
-The functions for heatmap generation and the final vehicle detections and visualization are `add_heat()`, `def apply_threshold()` and `def draw_labeled_bboxes()` - they can be found in the file `pipeline.py`
+The functions for heatmap generation and the final vehicle detections and visualization are `add_heat()`, `def apply_threshold()` and `def draw_labeled_bboxes()` - they can be found in the file `pipeline.py`.
+These functions were taken from the lectures.

+The following images show the image processing pipeline.

 ![][image5]

 ![][image6]

-####2.
-Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?

 ---